Heavy-Division/docs/docs/pilots-guide/beginner-guide/preflight.md

 To save time inputting your flight plan, we've incorporated a way to retrieve your simBrief flight plan and automatically enter it into the FMGC.

 ![PUT GIF HERE]()

+## Manual Flight Planning

+See the Route section [guide]() on manually inputting waypoints, departures, and SID/STAR procedures.

+## Flight Plan Discontinuities

+Discontinuities such as (VECT) are normal and expected behaviors when importing flight plans.
+Read our page on [discontinuities]() to better understand how to manage them.

+## Payload management

+The aircraft supports manual cargo and fuel weight, but no native tools for passenger boarding/deboarding at this time.
+You may also change between metric and imperial units in the configuration settings menu.